samgehret/citi_hikes/README.md

 * Configuration parameters in place for deployment to Heroku, with an MLAB Mongo DB.

 ## To Do
-* On the map with all hikes, be able to filter hikes based on hike criteria (distance, difficulty, elevation).
 * Allow user to specify locations other than Washington DC, and distance to return a list of hikes.
 * Allow an authenticated user to pin or favorite hikes so they come up on their profile page.
 * Rewrite using React framework in resuable components